shirelepfl/CMT-Project/README.md

 ### Execute

-Describe how the program should be executed.
-Ideally, it will be automated to one line of code in a terminal running Bash (e.g., `matlab -batch src/myscript`), with the outputs generated to "results/".
+First the c program should be executed putting this line of code in a terminal running Bash : gcc -Wall project.c -o program -lm.
+And then putting ./program, we get the results.
+For MatLab just executed it the app.

 ## Contributors